 - (a) An employee must obtain the prior approval of their Supervisor for a planned leave and provided they make arrangements with their Supervisor to make up the missed class(es) and lost time, such leave will be without loss of pay.
 When making up the class(es) is a practical impossibility, an alternate arrangement, approved by the Supervisor, will be made.
-Requests for such leave(s) and alternate arrangements shall not be unreasonably denied. - (b) Planned leaves may be arranged for the purposes of academic conference attendance, observance of religious holidays, Union convention attendance, grievance attendance where the employee is a party to the grievance, arbitration hearings under this Collective Agreement for the purpose of the employee testifying and court attendance where the employee is a party to the court proceedings.
+Requests for such leave(s) and alternate arrangements shall not be unreasonably denied. - (b) Planned leaves may be arranged for the purposes of academic conference attendance, observance of religious holidays, Union convention attendance, grievance attendance where the employee is a party to the grievance (including representing the Union), arbitration hearings under this Collective Agreement for the purpose of the employee testifying or representing the Union, and court attendance where the employee is a party to the court proceedings.